engula/engula/docs/stream-engine.md

 ##### Recovery

+A leader will assign a unique **index** to an event, and broadcast it in order.
 When a working leader goes down unexpectedly, the segment stores may contain some inconsistent replicas of events.
-In a majority replication policy, for example, the leader receives the responses from majority and returns success to the user by calculating the number of replicas (to achieve the lowest possible latency), and asynchronously broadcasting acked index to all segment stores.
+In a majority replication policy, for example, the leader receives the responses from majority and returns success to the user by calculating the number of replicas (to achieve the lowest possible latency), and asynchronously broadcasting **acked index** to all segment stores.
 If that leader dies before broadcasting, the new leader will have to recalculate which events have been acked (as users may already be aware) in order to maintain external consistency.

 In the "replica sealing" response, each segment store will carry they known acked index.
 Starting with the largest acked index, the new leader must read events from all segment stores and replicate them to other segment stores.
 Ultimately, all events are acked and no inconsistent replicas of events in the segment stores.
 Once the above steps have been completed, the segment can be marked as sealed by the leader.
 The process described in above is call **segment sealing** or **recovery**.